Building a new Workflow to store your data in Risk Cloud

 Edit a Workflow

-Features of the Workflow Modal
+- Edit the name of the Workflow

 -

-The Steps tab
+The Steps Order Menu

 The Steps comprising a Workflow can be viewed under the Steps tab.
 The tab provides information on: